aukustomx/course-learn-java/lesson1/lesson1.md

 * Create a GitHub account
 * Installing git client
 * For the impatien
-  * A little taste of Java
+  * A little taste of Java with JShell
-  * jshell.
+  * JShell.
 See [Oracle Doc](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8) or my [presentation](https://slides.com/augustojimenez/jshell#/) about JShell at the JVMMX Meetup.

 ## Section 1.
 Introduction to Java